siraat-ai-academy/journey-to-the-inner-light/README.md

 # Journey to the Inner Light 🌸✨🌷🌼💖

-“A soulful exploration beyond the boundaries of mind and matter — where layers of light unfold the path to the inner self.”
+*A soulful exploration beyond the boundaries of mind and matter —*
+*where layers of light unfold the path to the inner self.* 🌟💫🌸
 ---

 *🌸 Welcome, gentle wanderer of dreams and dawns... 🌼*